 Have questions?

-If you need assistance or have any questions on the information in this article, please call your CironeFriedberg professional.
+If you need assistance or have any questions about the information in this article, please call your CironeFriedberg professional.
 You can reach us by phone at (203) 798-2721 (Bethel), (203) 366-5876 (Shelton), or (203) 359-1100 (Darien) or email us at info@cironefriedberg.com.
+Learn more about the accounting and audit services we provide for Not-For-Profit organizations.